-The Office of Native Student Services (NSS) assists the University of Alberta in providing a university environment which encourages full access, participation, and success for Aboriginal students as outlined in the University's Aboriginal Student Policy.
-To this end, a wide variety of student support services are made available through NSS as follows:
+The Office of Native Student Services (NSS) helps the University of Alberta provide an environment that encourages full access, participation, and success for Aboriginal students as outlined in the University's Aboriginal Student Policy.
+Various student support services are available through NSS:

-- (1) Administration of the Transition Year Program (TYP): TYP is a one-year University Access program offered by NSS in conjunction with eight faculties and is for Aboriginal students who may not qualify for direct entry into a specific faculty.
-Students who complete this program with the required minimum GPA qualify for admission into one of the following faculties with a complete transfer of all credits earned: Agriculture, Forestry, and Home Economics; Arts; Business; Education; Engineering; Native Studies; Nursing; or Science.
-Since 1990, the Transition Year Program has accounted for 80% of all new, incoming Aboriginal student intake at the University of Alberta.
-The Program provides study skills, personal support, counselling, smaller classes, tutorials, as well as a three-day University Orientation (NASUO) at the beginning of each academic year. - (2) Administration of a Community Liaison Program: The objective of this program is to inform Aboriginal organizations, First Nations, and schools of programs and services available for potential Aboriginal students at the University of Alberta.
-This is accomplished mainify through the NSS student advisors and the Student Ambassador Program.
-This latter program utilizes trained Aboriginal University students to inform prospective students about opportunities available on campus and to provide guided tours and presentations to schools and community agencies.
+- (1) Administering the Transition Year Program (TYP): TYP is a one-year University Access program offered by NSS in conjunction with eight faculties.
+TYP is for Aboriginal students who may not qualify for direct entry into a specific faculty.
+Students who complete this program with the required minimum GPA qualify for admission into one of the following faculties with a complete transfer of all credits earned: Agriculture, Forestry, and Home Economics; Arts; Business; Education; Engineering; Native Studies; Nursing; Science.
+Since 1990, the Transition Year Program has accounted for 80% of all new Aboriginal students at the University of Alberta.
+The Program provides study skills, personal support, counselling, smaller classes, tutorials, and a three-day University Orientation (NASUO) at the beginning of the academic year. - (2) Administering a Community Liaison Program: This program informs Aboriginal organizations, First Nations, and schools about programs and services available for potential Aboriginal students at the University of Alberta.
+This is accomplished mainly through the NSS student advisors and the Student Ambassador Program.
+In the latter program, trained Aboriginal University students inform prospective students about opportunities available on campus and provide guided tours and presentations to schools and community agencies.
 The student ambassadors also travel to Aboriginal communities to promote and encourage postsecondary education and to provide information about specific Aboriginal programs on campus.
-Contact with Aboriginal communities is maintained through representation on a number of Aboriginal committees and through professional development activities such as participation at Aboriginal conferences.
+Contact with Aboriginal communities is maintained through representation on Aboriginal committees and through professional development activities, such as participation at Aboriginal conferences.

-- (3) Provision of the following support services to Aboriginal students on campus - · Being the first office contact for students - · Preadmission counselling to prospective students - · Orientation program for new students - Advocacy role for Aboriginal student concerns on campus on such issues as funding, registration, etc. - Referrals to additional services and agencies on and off campus - Ongoing personal and general academic advising to Faculty and TYP students. - A meeting place for social and cultural events for the Aboriginal Student Council and students, families and elders. - Coordinate study skills workshops, tutorials, personal counselling. - Produce a funding/scholarship directory - Provide information on summer employment and employment after graduation by liaising closely with potential employers and by participating in career fairs.
+(3) Providing support services to Aboriginal students on campus:

+- · Acting as the first office contact for students - · Providing preadmission counselling to prospective students

+- · Operating orientation program for new students - Providing advocacy for Aboriginal student concerns on campus on such issues as funding and registration - Supplying referrals to additional services and agencies on and off campus - Offering ongoing personal and general academic counsel to faculty and TYP students

+Apparison processing places for academic and cultural events for the - Arranging meeting places for social and cultural events for the Aboriginal Student Council and students, families and elders - Coordinating study skills workshops, tutorials and personal counselling - · Producing a funding/scholarship directory - Supplying information on summer employment and employment after graduation by communicating with potential employers and by participating in career fairs

-Further inquiries are welcome at the Office of Native Student Services, 2-400 Students' Union Building, University of Alberta, Edmonton, T6G 2E8; telephone 492-5677, or fax 492-1674.
+Further inquiries are welcome at the Office of Native Student Services, 2-400 Students' Union Building, University of Alberta, Edmonton, AB T6G 2E8; phone 492-5677, fax 492-1674.